Our vegan cinnamon rolls are easy to make with simple pantry staples. They are soft, moist, light, and packed with a lovely cinnamon flavor.

 We use white sugar for the dough and brown sugar for the filling.
 You can also use all brown sugar.

-Note: Some sugars might not be 100% vegan; if that's a problem for you, try to find sugar made from beets or cane sugar that is certified organic and vegan.
+Note: Some sugars might not be 100% vegan; if that’s a problem, try to find sugar made from beets or certified organic cane sugar.

 Yeast